Course Outline

 Select a health and wellbeing topic for a priority population group of interest to you.

-Source, critique and summarise evidence-based literature on health promotion strategies that have been implemented and evaluated to address determinants of your chosen health and wellbeing priority [3 peer reviewed papers].
+Source, critique and summarise evidence-based literature on health promotion strategies that have been implemented and evaluated to address socio-ecological determinants of your chosen health and wellbeing issue [3 peer reviewed papers].

 Use Vancouver JAMA style referencing.

-The strategy evidence report template and further details on how to approach and complete the strategy evidence critique will be available on Canvas.
+The strategy evidence report template and further details on how to approach and complete the strategy evidence critique will be available on Cadmus.

 Criteria: